nixwiz/sensu-go-flowdock-handler/README.md

 notifications to CA Flowdock.

 ## Installation
-Create an executable script from this source.
-I am working on creating release binaries.
+Create an executable script from this source or download one of the existing releases.

 From the local path of the sensu-go-flowdock-handler repository: